ahrussell/barsy/README.md

 This version of barsy is done using CSS3 animations via the Move.js library, rather than JavaScript animations via jQuery.

 This version also adds stop and restart methods.
 In the example, clicking the barcode will start/stop it.
+You can supply a callback function to stop or restart to call upon finishing.

 # Usage